-Table 5-9 Heated Toolbox Operation Step Action WARNING The heated toolbox is capable of generating extreme heat, so extreme caution needs to be taken while using the heated toolbox.
+Step Action WARNING The heated toolbox is capable of generating extreme heat, so extreme caution needs to be taken while using the heated toolbox.
 Make sure to wear the proper Personal Protective Equipment when operating the Patcher II and the heated toolbox.
 Make sure to wear protective gloves that have suitable insulation for handling the tools when they have been heated.
 If the tools are left in the heated toolbox for extended periods they can overheat to the point where the handle is glowing red hot and severe burns could occur.
 1 Turn on the Heated Toolbox power switch located on the back of the machine.
 After a few seconds, the burner should start and stay lit.
 Keep in mind, the main burner switch in the control must already be turned on.
-Note: If the burner does not start, check that direct sun light isn't causing the flame sensor to activate.
+Note: If the burner does not start, check that direct sun light is not causing the flame sensor to activate.
 It may be necessary to block any direct sun light from entering the toolbox with a piece of cardboard while the burner is starting.
 Also, due to the nature of the small orifice in the burner nozzle, it is common that the nozzle can become plugged.
-The nozzle may need to be replaced if the burner doesn't start.
+The nozzle may need to be replaced if the burner does not start.
 2 While the burner is running, place any tools needed for the job into the heated toolbox a few minutes before needing to use them.
+Tip: do not run the burner when heated tools are not needed, this will save fuel.
 CAUTION Make sure to put the small tools in the upper slots during heating so the tools stay mostly level.
 Make sure to put the larger tools into the larger openings and the handles resting on the handle holder on the back of the machine.
 The tools should be mostly level with ground.
 The tools should not be located so that the end of the tool is pointed down into the bottom of the toolbox.
 It can damage the burner and easily overheat the tool.
 There is a door that can be opened to heat larger shoe boxes if needed.
 3 Heat the tools and use them as needed.
-WARNING Continually check to make sure the tools don't become overheated during heat up.
+WARNING Continually check to make sure the tools do not become overheated during heat up.
 If the tools are left in the heated toolbox for extended periods they can overheat to the point where the handle is glowing red hot and severe burns could occur.
 It will be necessary to turn off the burner to prevent the tools from overheating, and then turn it on again as required.
-CAUTION The burner should not be left on for extended periods.
-It is meant to be turned on and off as needed through the job to prevent the overheating of tools and damage to the heated toolbox itself.

-Table 5-10 Heated Toolbox Operation (continued)
+Table 5-11 Heated Toolbox Operation (continued)